-Fingerless gloves knitting pattern ideas covering a whole range of construction techniques, with and without thumb gussets.
+Looking for a fingerless gloves knitting pattern?
+14 ideas here covering a whole range of construction techniques, with and without thumb gussets.

 My secret reason for doing fingerless gloves or mitts is because I do not know how to knit up the fingers neatly.
 I always end up with gaping holes in between the fingers.
 So, before I learn how to pick up stitches properly and neatly, I shall be contented with making fingerless gloves.